swimlane/DocSPA/src/docs/quickstart.md

 At that point you will see a message to "open your browser on http://localhost:4200/"

+## Customization

+This DocSPA instance can be modified change configuaation to teh various DocSPA modules.
+See [module](modules) for details on each module and configuration options.

 ## Writing Content

 Modify content in the 'src/docs' directory.
 See [content](content) for more details.